manuel-vna/SimpleKnowledgeBase/README.md

 ### Context

-This is a Kotlin version on basis of the Java project 'ITKnowledgeBase', which is another repo in the same Github space.
+This is a Kotlin version on basis of the Java project 'ITKnowledgeBase'. (another repo in this Github space)
-Additionally this app tries to improve the user experience as well as the other app's overall architecture.

 ### Description

 This mobile application provides a simple knowledge database.
 Information you don't want to forget can be saved and organised by the usage of four data fields: Title, Category, Description and Source-URL.
 You can save, edit and delete knowledge entries.
-Searching can be done by a general keyword or (TBD) within one of the above fields specifically or by a date timeframe.
-(TBD) All user created 'Categories' can be shown in an overview list.
+Searching can be done by a general keyword, by a date timeframe or (TBD) within one of the above fields specifically.
+All user created 'Categories' can be shown and searched in an overview list.

 <br>